hughlaw/themilldunfanaghy/src/pages/index.md

     A home from home, we offer seven individual rooms that range from cosy to cavernous.

     Start the day with our award winning breakfast, relax in our many lounge areas and with our extensive local knowledge, we can show you why we think this hidden corner of Donegal is the best place to be.
+  openingDatesText: We are open from March until November.
 rooms:
   intro1: |-
     Our rooms at The Mill are named after our local townlands with the exception of The Studio, which was Susan's grandfather, Frank Egginton's painting studio.